 First among those additionals: The analog inputs / outputs (3.6mm), essential for the integration of Eurorack modules, for feeding external voltages into the Iridium modulation matrix, and for analog clocking (syncing) the arpeggiator / sequencer.

 The analog jacks widely extend the possibilities of the Iridium – a huge plus point which, along with the 16-part polyphony, would also look extremely good on the Quantum.

 The rubber pad field is another highlight.
 On it, notes / scales / chords / trigger values can be entered comfortably (= in the tried-and-tested 4×4 matrix manner).
 One more performance advantage of the Iridium over the excellent Quantum.

 Quantum and Iridium in comparison:

-QUANTUM on the credit side: Excellent layout (and corresponding ease of use when doing sound design), a generous amount of physical space, the unmatched noble look and the double set of stereo outputs (for a “true” bi-timbral sound architecture).
+QUANTUM on the credit side: Excellent layout (and corresponding ease of use when doing sound design), a generous amount of physical space, the unmatched noble look, the double set of stereo outputs (for a “true” bi-timbral sound architecture), and the analog filters.

-IRIDIUM on the credit side: The double polyphony (16 voices), analog in/outputs and associated advantages for Iridium integration into a modular Eurorack environment, and, to top it all off, those 16 rubber pads (with their great potential).
+IRIDIUM on the credit side: The double polyphony (16 voices), a compact design (for studios with little space), analog in/outputs and associated advantages for Iridium integration into a modular Eurorack environment, and, to top it all off, those 16 rubber pads (with their great potential).

 One thing is certain: Waldorf is again at the highest level of synthesizer manufacturing.
 Even as relative newcomers, Quantum and Iridium are already milestones in synth history.